ojzene/carbonserv/README.md

 <a href="https://carbonserv.herokuapp.com/" target="_blank"> https://carbonserv.herokuapp.com/ </a>

-The necessary endpoints for this application is already attached to this repository as a postman collection named and can also be accessed via <a href="https://www.getpostman.com/collections/8d42a17d20747dba38fb" target="_blank"> https://www.getpostman.com/collections/8d42a17d20747dba38fb </a>
+The necessary endpoints for this application is already attached to this repository as a postman collection, named "PackageTracking.postman_collection" and can be downloaded, can also be accessed via <a href="https://www.getpostman.com/collections/8d42a17d20747dba38fb" target="_blank"> https://www.getpostman.com/collections/8d42a17d20747dba38fb </a>

 Thanks :)